nwg-piotr/nwg-hello/README.md

 see https://github.com/nwg-piotr/nwg-hello/issues/19.
 Be careful with syntax, the JSON format is unforgiving.
 Test your lang file by running `nwg-hello -t -d` from terminal.

-## Avatars
+## User avatar

 New in version 0.4.0.
 Turned off in default config.
-The feature uses images stored as `/var/lib/AccountsService/icons/$USERNAME` by gnome-control-center or some other tool ([Mugshot](https://github.com/bluesabre/mugshot) does the job perfectly well).
+The feature displays user's profile picture from `/var/lib/AccountsService/icons/$USERNAME`, stored by gnome-control-center or some other tool ([Mugshot](https://github.com/bluesabre/mugshot) does the job perfectly well).
 Let me anticipate your question: is it possible to change the image's CSS attributes?
 No, sorry.
-It will always be rounded, and you can only change the border width and color, see above.
+It will always be rounded, and you can only change the image size, border width and border color, see [Configuration](#configuration).

 ## Running on Debian and labwc